Jason2Brownlee/QuakeBotArchive/README.md

 Xreaper | "Mephisto" | xreaperb130.zip
 Zeus Bot | Jonathan E. Wright aka "Nelno the Amoeba" | [zeus205.zip](bin/zeus205.zip)

 File Column:
 - **?** Indicates I could not discover the name of the bot mod filename.
-- **unlinked** Indicates I discovered the filename but could not find a copy of the file to archive.
+- **no link** Indicates I discovered the filename but could not find a copy of the file to archive.
 - **(-)** Indicates I did not try and get it working (yet) likely because it is for some mod.
 - **($)** Indicates I had to do work like compile, create subdirectories, etc.
 - **(*)** Indicates I could not get it to run or could not spawn a bot.